Facebook Pixel

 £75.00

 Olive trees symbolise fruitfulness and longevity and make great gifts for weddings and anniversaries.
-These corkscrew stem trees have been specially trained with a spiral stem and look great in a structured or modern garden or patio.
+The spiral stem olive trees, also known as twisted stem olive tree, have been specially trained with a spiral stem and look great in a structured or modern garden or patio.
+The twisted olive tree is ready to order online today with next day delivery available!

 Current Description